stsievert/salmon/docs/source/offline.rst

 the embedding coordinates and the name of the embedding that generated the algorithm.

-To visualize the embedding, I would use standard plotting tools to visualize the embedding, which might be `Matplotlib`_, the `Pandas visualization API`_, `Bokeh`_ or `Altair`_.
-Salmon uses Bokeh for it's visualization.
+To visualize the embedding, standard plotting tools can be used to visualize the embedding, which might be `Matplotlib`_, the `Pandas visualization API`_, `Bokeh`_ or `Altair`_.
+The Pandas visualization API is likely the easiest to use, but won't support showing HTML (images/video/etc).
+To do that, Salmon uses Bokeh for it's visualization.

 .. _Pandas visualization API: https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html